Bulk Water Supply

 Step 1: Bulk Water Permit

-To access the bulk filtered water, all customers must first obtain a Bulk Water Permit Application and present it in person at the Engineering Counter (Top floor, Civic Centre, 158 Russell Street).
+To access the bulk drinking water, all customers must first obtain a Bulk Water Permit Application and email it to or present it in person at the Engineering Counter (Top floor, Civic Centre, 158 Russell Street).

 Step 2: User Registration

 Once a permit is obtained, all paying customers will need to complete a one-off User Registration Form – Hereford Street Water Filling Stations.
 This can be returned to Council in person (Engineering Counter, Top floor, Civic Centre, 158 Russell Street) or via email at .